Breakthrough/PySceneDetect/README.md

     import numpy
     import cv2

 If both of those commands execute without any problems, you should be able to install PySceneDetect without any issues.
+To enable video splitting support, you will also need to have `mkvmerge` or `ffmpeg` installed on your system.

-See [the new `USAGE.md` file](https://github.com/Breakthrough/PySceneDetect/blob/master/USAGE.md) for details on the new detection modes, default values/thresholds to try, and how to effectively choose the optimal detection parameters.
+See [the `USAGE.md` file](https://github.com/Breakthrough/PySceneDetect/blob/master/USAGE.md) for details on detection modes, default values/thresholds to try, and how to effectively choose the optimal detection parameters.
 Full documentation for PySceneDetect can be found on Readthedocs at http://pyscenedetect.readthedocs.org/

 ----------------------------------------------------------

 PySceneDetect is a command-line tool, written in Python and using OpenCV, which analyzes a video, looking for scene changes or cuts.
 The output timecodes can then be used with another tool (e.g. `mkvmerge`, `ffmpeg`) to split the video into individual clips.
 A frame-by-frame analysis can also be generated for a video, to help with determining optimal threshold values or detecting patterns/other analysis methods for a particular video.
 See [the `USAGE.md` file](https://github.com/Breakthrough/PySceneDetect/blob/master/USAGE.md) for details.

-There are two main detection methods PySceneDetect uses: `threshold` (comparing each frame to a set black level, useful for detecting cuts and fades to/from black), and `content` (compares each frame sequentially looking for changes in content, useful for detecting fast cuts between video scenes, although slower to process).
+There are two main detection methods PySceneDetect uses: `detect-threshold` (comparing each frame to a set black level, useful for detecting cuts and fades to/from black), and `detect-content` (compares each frame sequentially looking for changes in content, useful for detecting fast cuts between video scenes, although slower to process).
 Each mode has slightly different parameters, and is described in detail below.

-In general, use `threshold` mode if you want to detect scene boundaries using fades/cuts in/out to black.
-If the video uses a lot of fast cuts between content, and has no well-defined scene boundaries, you should use the `content` mode.
+In general, use `detect-threshold` mode if you want to detect scene boundaries using fades/cuts in/out to black.
+If the video uses a lot of fast cuts between content, and has no well-defined scene boundaries, you should use the `detect-content` mode.
 Once you know what detection mode to use, you can try the parameters recommended below, or generate a statistics file (using the `-s` / `--statsfile` flag) in order to determine the correct paramters - specifically, the proper threshold value.

 Note that PySceneDetect is currently in beta; see Current Features & Roadmap below for details.
 For help or other issues, you can contact me on [my website](http://www.bcastell.com/about/), or we can chat in #pyscenedetect on Freenode.
 Feel free to submit any bugs or feature requests to [the Issue Tracker](https://github.com/Breakthrough/PySceneDetect/issues) here on Github.